kormang/kormang.github.io/_posts/2024-09-18-functions-objects-and-data.md

 console.log(lc.count("Hello"))
 console.log(lc.count("World"))
 ```
 Here, we do have internal state, but we don't have any getter or setter for that state.

-Object Oriented Programming (OOP) promises encapsulation, and loose coupling, but almost every course on OOP teaches us about class `Vehicle`, and subclass `Car` that has properties like `model`, `engine` and so on.
-Also, we've been thought to make getters, and setters, to encapsulate those fields so that someone from the outside can't access those fields directly.
-But the truth is - it doesn't help.
-Yes, we can put some logic in setter to make sure that the value is valid, or to do some other necessary logic on setting the value.
-But we've still exposed that field, and other code depends on that field, and expects that it can get value after setting it.
+Object-Oriented Programming (OOP) promises encapsulation and loose coupling, but almost every course on OOP teaches us about the class Vehicle and its subclass Car, which has properties like model, engine, and so on.
+We've also been taught to create getters and setters to encapsulate those fields so that external code can't access them directly.
+But the truth is—it doesn't help.
+Yes, we can put some logic in the setter to ensure the value is valid or to perform other necessary actions when setting the value.
+But we've still exposed that field, and other code depends on it, expecting that it can retrieve the value after setting it.

-Later it drives us towards API design that requires client to "always set certain value, before calling certain methods".
-That in its turn, leads us to nasty type of bugs like "Oh, I've forgot to return old value, after calling that method", or "that value has been set by someone in the mean time, before I got chance to call the method".
+This approach eventually leads us to API designs that require the client to "always set a certain value before calling certain methods."
+This, in turn, leads to nasty bugs like, "Oh, I forgot to return the old value after calling that method," or "That value was set by someone else in the meantime before I had a chance to call the method."

-These classes of bugs are eliminated when using pure functional programming, which implies that no state is mutable, or that all data is immutable - once initialized it can not change anymore.
-It is however not always practical, and often much more efficient to have mutable variables, arrays, etc. Mutability is often more efficient when we talk about local data, local state, local variables, in the "micro world".
-But in "macro world", when we talk about scale of modules, and large programs, keeping track of who changed what state is difficult and leads to mentioned bugs.
-So the more state is localized, and hidden the better, and if we can have immutable objects (like `String` class in many languages, like Python, JavaScript, and Java) even better.
-If having immutable object is impractical or inefficient, than at least we should hide it, as if it is local state of the closure function, and definitely avoid getters and setters.
+These types of bugs are eliminated when using pure functional programming, which implies that no state is mutable and that all data is immutable—once initialized, it cannot change.
+However, this isn't always practical, and it's often much more efficient to have mutable variables, arrays, etc. Mutability is often more efficient when we talk about local data, local state, and local variables in the "micro world."
+But in the "macro world," when we talk about modules and large programs, keeping track of who changed what state is difficult and leads to the aforementioned bugs.
+So, the more state is localized and hidden, the better.
+If we can use immutable objects (like the String class in many languages such as Python, JavaScript, and Java), even better.
+If having immutable objects is impractical or inefficient, we should at least hide the state as if it were local to a closure function and definitely avoid getters and setters.

-Basically, functions are objects, and as it seems objects are also just functions?
+Basically, functions are objects, and, as it seems, objects are also just functions?

-Well, yes and no. Most of the objects are just behavior, or should be just behavior, thus should behave like closure functions.
+Well, yes and no. Most objects are just behavior, or should be just behavior, and thus should behave like closure functions.

-So why do we even use objects, why don't we always use closure functions?
+So why do we even use objects?
+Why don't we always use closure functions?

-First, there are objects that are not behavior.
-Then there are functions that are often used together, for example `addEventListener`, `removeEventListener`.
-In such case it is easier to implement it as object.
-We can implement it like this.
+First, there are objects that are not purely behavior.
+Then there are functions that are often used together, such as `addEventListener` and `removeEventListener`.
+In such cases, it is easier to implement them as objects.
+We can implement them like this.

 ```javascript
 function createEventEmitter() {